jk-89/so-processor-emulator/README.md

-# SO Processor Emulator
+# SO Processor Emulator in Asembler x86

-An Assembly program developed for the Operating System course at the University of Warsaw.
-It implements an x86-64 assembly function to emulate the operation of the SO processor, callable from C.
+Implementation of an x86-64 assembly function to emulate the operation of the SO processor, callable from C.

 ## Detailed description